issac0723/issac0723.github.io/README.md

 ### Collections

-This Jekyll theme implements `collections` to let you break up your work into categories.
+This Jekyll theme implements `collections` to let you break up your Course Project into categories.
 The theme comes with two default collections: `news` and `projects`.
 Items from the `news` collection are automatically displayed on the home page.
 Items from the `projects` collection are displayed on a responsive grid on projects page.

 <p align="center"><img src="https://raw.githubusercontent.com/alshedivat/al-folio/master/assets/img/projects-screenshot.png" width=700></p>

-You can easily create your own collections, apps, short stories, courses, or whatever your creative work is.
+You can easily create your own collections, apps, short stories, courses, or whatever your creative Course Project is.
 To do this, edit the collections in the `_config.yml` file, create a corresponding folder, and create a landing page for your collection, similar to `_pages/projects.md`.

 ---